hfkang/ece353notes/Lecture 33.md

 +No new instructions (just use load/store).
 +Can use C:
 +To protect just don't give user addrspace
--MMIO might be cached in the buffer cache, which needs to be disabled.
+-command or data might be cached in the buffer cache, which needs to be disabled.
+This caching must be *selectively disabled*

 ### Hardware Abstraction
 ```